francois-rd/coma/docs/source/tutorials/intro.rst

 .. note::

-    The command now takes one positional argument, :obj:`cfg`.
-It will be bound to the config object when the command is invoked.
+    The command now takes one positional argument (:obj:`cfg` in this example).
+    It will be bound to the config object if the command is invoked.

 .. note::

-    If the command is a Python class, the **constructor** should accept a positional argument, not the :obj:`run` method:
+    If the command is a Python class, it is the **constructor** that should have a positional config argument, not the :obj:`run` method:

     .. code-block:: python
-        :linenos:

         import coma